rstacruz/vim-from-scratch/README.md

 ## Create your ~/.vim <a id='vimpath'></a>

 The first obvious step is to create your config folder.
 Vim expects this in `~/.vim`, and Neovim expects it in `~/.config/nvim`.
-Either way, I suggest keeping it in _~/.vim_ and symlinking it as needed.
+Since our goal is to make a Vim config that'll work everywhere, I suggest keeping it in _~/.vim_ and symlinking it as needed.

 ```sh
 mkdir -p ~/.vim